-CFDs are intended for short term trading, in some cases intraday and they are generally not suitable for long term investments.
+Spread bets are intended for short term trading, in some cases intraday, and are generally not suitable for long term investments.
 There is no recommended holding period, no cancellation period and therefore no cancellation fees.
-You can close your contract at any time during the market hours for that contract.
+You can close your spread bet at any time during the market hours for that spread bet.